zbalkan/wazuh-testgen/README.md

     --output_directory: Directory where the Python test files will be saved."
     --config_file: Path to the configuration INI file. (default='config.ini')
 ```

 ## Note

 The `oscap.ini` file has a broken test case.
 Fix that manually before running the converter.
+This may be the case that it should fail.

 The original case is below:

 ```ini
 [OpenSCAP rule notapplicable]

 oscap: msg: "xccdf-result", scan-id: "0011477050403", content: "ssg-centos-7-ds.xml", title: "Ensure /tmp Located On Separate Partition", ...
 ```

 Add `log 1 pass =` before the log:

 ```ini